Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-When $\ell\in S_1$, we call $\ell$ a \textit{Lefschetz element of} $N$ if it satisfies Definition \ref{defwlp}.
-We view the collection of Lefschetz elements as a, possibly nonempty, subset of $(\mbp^{r-1})^*$.
-We want to know want to know what the relationship between the scheme $Y_j$ and the failure of $\ell$ to be a Lefschetz element for $N$ is.
+When $\ell\in S_1$, we call $\ell$ a \textbf{Lefschetz element of} $N$ if it satisfies Definition \ref{def: wlp}.
+We view the collection of Lefschetz elements as a, possibly empty, subset of $(\mbp^{r-1})^*$.
+We want to know want to know what the relationship between the scheme $\mcy_j$ and the failure of $N$ to have the WLP.

-\begin{remark} Recall that if $A$ is an $n\times m$ matrix over an integral domain, then the \textit{rank} of $A$ is the maximum $t$ such that there is a non-vanishing $t\times t$ minor.
-With notation as above, it is easy to see the following are equivalent:
+\begin{remark} Recall that the rank of a matrix over an integral domain can be defined as the maximum $t$ such that there is a non-vanishing $t\times t$ minor.
+With our definitions as above, it is easy to see the following are equivalent: